 The colour of the base of its yellow beak can identify the sexes in the summer: pink for females, blue for males.
 The bills are dark grey-brown in the winter.
 Young Starlings have grey-brown plumage with white speckles on the underparts and light cream coloured throat but moult completely in the autumn to the spotty adult colour, and dark greyish beak.
 In-flight, Starlings have pointed triangular wings.
 The Rose Coloured Starling is a common vagrant from eastern Europe In the summer, the adults have black and pink plumage with the breast, belly and back being pink.
 Many of these visitors are juveniles and can be mistaken for common juvenile Starlings, with the exception that the bill is yellowish, the legs are pale pink, and the plumage is a pale grey-brown with darker wings.

 Starlings are good at mimicry and will copy things such as telephones and car alarms, and other birds.
 Male Starlings can be heard singing throughout the year except when they are moulting in mid to late Summer.

 Starlings feed on: insects, worms, snails, berries, fruit, scraps, suet.
 They only feed invertebrates to their young.
 The beak is used to probe the ground and is used to open part of the ground and reach any food that is buried.
 They will feed alongside Lapwings in wetland areas, feeding on the food that the Lapwings have disturbed.

-Prices for hawking is hugely dependant on the situation itself however a typical programme which consists of a 2 hour ﬂight will cost £200.00 + VAT or £220.00 + VAT (depending on geographical location).
+Prices for hawking are hugely dependant on the situation itself however a typical programme which consists of a 2-hour ﬂight will cost £200.00 + VAT or £220.00 + VAT (depending on geographical location).